-My Story
+The Story

 My first job in the fitness business was at a local ‘health spa.’
 The spa was complete with chrome dumbbells, treadmills, and special saunas.
 As an instructor, I was issued a white medical smock as a uniform and paid a commission for membership sales.
 I quickly learned that selling memberships and products was the driving force behind the fitness business and that if I wanted the truth about exercise, I would have to look elsewhere.

 At that time, Nautilus Fitness Centers had begun sprouting up around the country, offering a scientific approach; unlike health clubs, Nautilus was based on the rational principles of biology and physics.
 In the early 1980s, I worked in a Nautilus Center in Binghamton, NY.
 There, I was taught to instruct a system of slow-movement strength training exercise.
-That experience became the foundation of my approach to exercise instruction, even though it ran counter to the beguiling atmosphere that was evolving in the fitness industry.
+That experience became the foundation of my approach to exercise instruction, even though it ran counter to the beguiling atmosphere evolving in the fitness industry.

 Over the next 20 years, I worked for large chain fitness centers and personal training studios, which required relocating at times to Atlanta, Houston, and Northern Virginia.
 I instructed thousands of personal exercise sessions and gave numerous group presentations on proper exercise.
-But as my views of exercise became more opposed to the activities promoted in typical health clubs, I became like a vegetarian working in a butcher shop.
+However, as my views of exercise became more opposed to the activities promoted in typical health clubs, I became like a vegetarian working in a butcher shop.

-The circus atmosphere of typical fitness centers led me to purchase my own MedX exercise devices to provide supervised exercise for clients from a studio in my home.
+The circus atmosphere of typical fitness centers led me to purchase MedX exercise devices to provide supervised exercise for clients from a studio in my home.
 In a short time, the number of clients grew, making it necessary to move to the current clinic location.
 I have created a private, distraction-free environment that aids in the concentration required to stimulate the body’s adaptive responses.
 Along the way, I have been helped by some brilliant people in the field of exercise today, and I continue to be an active student of this most proactive form of health care.

 I remain convinced that instead of determining how much exercise we can tolerate, it is best to find out how little training we require for the best results.
-I look forward to working one-on-one with all willing to embrace a rational approach to exercise.
+I look forward to working one-on-one with everyone willing to embrace a rational approach to exercise.

 Dennis Rogers